NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 ### __3. Using loading a .JS file <a name="js-loading"></a>__

 We are going to create a `index.js` file within our root directory.
+ - File -> New File -> Name As index.js

 This is where we are going to store all our JS code.
 Just like CSS seperating it from the html file improves readability.

 To load this file we are going to change our ```<script>...</script>``` into
 ```js